BIM dimensions explanation and benefits. 2D, 3D, 4D, 5D and 6D BIM.

 4D BIM dimension

-A 4 dimensional BIM reveals additional dimensional information, known as a scheduling data or time element.
+A 4 dimensional BIM model reveals additional dimensional information, known as a scheduling data or time element.
 This model starts with a 3D BIM, and then an application of the 4th dimension or 4D BIM, otherwise known as the time element.
 Hence, 4D BIM is 3D BIM + schedule.

-What 4D BIM does is provide an additional dimension of information to a building project.
+What 4D BIM model does is provide an additional dimension of information to a building project.
 This process comes in the form of scheduling data.
 As the project progresses, this detailed data is added to the components that are being built.

 What are the benefits of 4D BIM dimension?